jardura-otc/obsidian-otc/Project Manager/Google's Project Management.md

 4. **Standardize:** Perform the process in the same way every time.
 5. **Sustain:** Make a habit of maintaining correct procedures and instill this discipline in your team.

+### Six Sigma's 7 Key Principles
+1. Always focus on the customer.
+2. Identify and understand how the work gets done.
+Understand how work really happens.
+3. Make your processes flow smoothly.
+4. Reduce waste and concentrate on value.
+5. Stop defects by removing variation.
+6. Involve and collaborate with your team.
+7. Approach improvement activity in a systematic way.